 I will close with this: learning is only one part of the advice.
 The other part is experimenting with things that make sense in the given situation and later reflecting on what worked and what did not.
 So far, transitioning to the engineering manager track has been a really humbling, interesting and exciting journey.
 Looking forward to learning more and sharing these learnings along the way.

-Sidenotes See comments on Hacker News here.
-I was inspired to write this post after how my manager, Charles shared his learnings from six months as a first-time engineering manager a few years back.
-If you enjoyed this article, I suggest you read that one as well.
+Sidenotes I since then wrote a post, looking back on the the key things that helped me move into engineering management from being a developer.
+For this original post, I was inspired to write it after my colleague shared his learnings from six months as a first-time engineering manager.
+If you enjoyed this article, I suggest you read both of these as well.